collapsed-stacks/startups/questions/11668/does-one-need-to-protect-themselves-in-a-startup.md

 - tagged: `legal`, `funding`, `business-structure`
 - score: 1

-<p>I was given advice from Denis (on this list) that before even to bother trying to get a prototype working, it's best to first find potential buyers for the intended product and then try to get funding and only then to proceed in making a prototype.</p>
+I was given advice from Denis (on this list) that before even to bother trying to get a prototype working, it's best to first find potential buyers for the intended product and then try to get funding and only then to proceed in making a prototype.

-<p>Given this, I was wondering that if in the end we find the concept is not workable either due to science (not our fault) or due to the start up falls apart for whatever reason (our fault), can the early adopters come after us?
+Given this, I was wondering that if in the end we find the concept is not workable either due to science (not our fault) or due to the start up falls apart for whatever reason (our fault), can the early adopters come after us?
 How to protect ourselves from VC's and angels if a start up doesn't work out?
-Especially since we have nothing other than an idea at this time that we are trying to sell and we ourselves have never seen it work?</p>
+Especially since we have nothing other than an idea at this time that we are trying to sell and we ourselves have never seen it work?

-<p>What does everyone do?</p>
+What does everyone do?

-<p>Thanks</p>
+Thanks

 ## Answer 11675